codacy/codacy-rubocop/docs/description/Layout_BlockAlignment.md

-This cop checks whether the end keywords are aligned properly for do end blocks.
+Checks whether the end keywords are aligned properly for do end blocks.

 Three modes are supported through the `EnforcedStyleAlignWith`